 Dungeon Crawl is a really good example.
 Holy beings such as angels are just as bloodthirsty as demons.
 Even if you're not actually evil they'll still attack you on sight with intent to kill and, given how powerful they tend to be, they'll probably succeed at that goal.
 You can't sneak past them either, thanks to their glowing halo which will illuminate you and make you easy to spot.
 And if you do manage to kill one of them your reward is a blast of holy fire courtesy of their god, The Shining One.
 That's right.
 You get smote with holy fire... for defending yourself.
 The only characters safe from attacks by angels, daevas, and other holy monsters are followers of the three good gods, and even then it only works if your piety is high enough and the being in question isn't having a bad day.
 What's more, even on the off chance an angel does decide you deserve to live they'll still only become neutral, not friendly, meaning they'll still attack you if you're in their way.

-2 examples from the Daedra in The Elder Scrolls IV: Oblivion.
-The Aurorans in Knights of the Nine are the servants of Meridia, the Daedra Lord of life and energy; in the game they have allied with one of her servants, Umaril, who seeks the downfall of The Nine Divines.
-The Golden Saints (Aureal in their own language) are employed as enforcers by Sheogorath the Madgod; while they aren't outright evil, they frown upon mortals as unworthy and are a lot less sympathetic than their counterparts, the Dark Seducers.
+The Aurorans in the Knights of the Nine expansion are the servants of Meridia, the Daedric Prince of Life and Energy; in the game they have allied with one of her servants, Umaril, who seeks the downfall of The Nine Divines.

-The Thalmor soldiers in The Elder Scrolls V: Skyrim wear the standard golden Elven Armor.
+In Skyrim, The Thalmor soldiers in wear the standard golden Elven Armor.
 There's also the part of the Twilight Sepulcher dungeon where you have to maneuver through an area illuminated only be several braziers without actually getting too close to them, as they will burn you to death if you do.

 EVE Online has the Amarr Empire as one of the main factions in the game.
 They are a pure and devoutly religious people who protect the galaxy from evil with their beautiful golden spaceships.
 However, these beautiful spaceships are enormous monstrosities like the 'Apocalypse' and 'Armageddon' battleships with laser cannons that are among the most powerful weapons in the game that can turn most opponents into dust in minutes.
 And how do they protect the galaxy from evil?
 By conquering as much of it as they can, enslaving other races that oppose them and claiming divine right to do whatever they feel like to anyone they feel like as servants of a higher power.
 The only thing that stopped them cold was a far more advanced and powerful race which they tried to claim as their property.
 Since then, they have put their plans for purging the galaxy of evil on hold.